USN-Porsgrunn-Smart-Grid-LAB/Solardata/README.md

 # USN-Porsgrunn-Solardata

-A static database containing the historical performance data for the solar power installation on USN Porsgrunn rooftops.
+A static database containing historical data for the solar power installation at USN Porsgrunn.

 ## Navigation